 - COVID-19.
 All agencies have continued to adjust their protocols to the pandemic as conditions evolve.
-Many are continuing to implement telehealth for the first time which has required new policies and procedures to be written. - Veterans.
+Many are continuing to implement telehealth for the first time which has required new policies and procedures to be written.
+See attachment A for a copy of the COVID-19 Emergency Response Plan issued by the State of Nevada. - Veterans.
 Addressing veterans' needs for services across the state.
 Serving Veterans is an area that we will continue to focus efforts towards. - Engaging tribal communities.
 COVID has reduced the number of allowable engagement activities as tribes have closed their borders to non-tribal members.
 Statewide Tribal Consultation meetings have been delayed due to the pandemic and infrastructure limitations that have made virtual meetings challenging.
 This has made promoting relationships difficult.
-Several of the tribes that have been collaborating have seen high turnover within their behavioral health programs leading to some taking steps back on implementation of MAT programming. - Rurality.
+Several of the tribes that have been collaborating have seen high turnover within their behavioral health programs. - Rurality.
 Rural health development continues to be limited by staffing shortfalls and limited resources as MAT expansion is being attempted.
 Nevada continues to lack behavioral health and medical providers, especially in the rural and frontier areas. - Stigma continues to be a barrier for individuals seeking out treatment as well as communities adopting harm reduction measures.
 A social media campaign rolled out in fall 2020 to address community wide stigma and treatment awareness.
-A new campaign targeting stigma will be released early 2022. - Low jail and corrections engagement.
+A new campaign targeting stigma will be released in late 2021 and early 2022. - Low jail and corrections engagement.
 A continued area of need has been educating county jails and corrections about harm reduction strategies, substance use disorders, and the benefits of treatment and case management to reduce recidivism.
 Two jails are now distributing naloxone and one completed the requirements to be certified as an OTP.
 One OTP has developed partnerships to provide services within corrections.
 This has remained virtual engagement due to the pandemic.
-A second provider has developed relationships in rural corrections to assist with transition services upon release. - High suicide rates in Nevada.
+A second provider has developed relationships in rural corrections to improve wraparound services upon release.

+• High suicide rates in Nevada.
 In 2019, the National Institute on Drug Abuse (NIDA) and the National Institute of Mental Health (NIMH) collaborated to highlight the relationship between suicide deaths and the opioid crisis.
 Nevada has consistently ranked high for suicide overdose deaths.
 Both the NIDA and NIMH call for collaborative care models to treat people for both opioid use disorder and co-occurring mental illness.